MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/overview-marketing-scenario.md

 2. Go to **Analytics** > **Sentiment** to get insights into how people feel about your brand and find out who your brand advocates are.

 3. See which topics are being discussed around your brand on the [Conversation page in Analytics](analytics-conversations.md).

+## Get insights about demographics

+For keyword searches, you'll get insights into the age and gender of the audience that searches for similar terms on Bing.
+Currently, these charts are only available in the United States.

 ## Campaign performance